Quinn (musician)

-Quinn Dupree (born December 15, 2004), known professionally as Osquinn or simply Quinn, is an American singer, songwriter, rapper, record producer and DJ.
+Quinn Dupree (born December 15, 2004), known professionally as Osquinn or simply Quinn (both stylized in all lowercase), is an American musician.
 Her debut studio album, Drive-By Lullabies, was released in 2021.
 Her second studio album, Quinn, was released in 2022 through the independent record label deadAir Records, of which she is a co-founder.
 Her third studio album, Stars Fell on Trench, was released in 2024.

 Early life

 Quinn Dupree was born in Baltimore, Maryland, on December 15, 2004.
-Due to her father's work as a master sergeant, Quinn grew up between Pittsburgh and Virginia.
-At some point in her childhood, Quinn moved to Northern Virginia, specifically in Woodbridge.
+Due to her father's work as a master sergeant, Dupree grew up between Pittsburgh and Virginia.
+At some point in her childhood, she moved to Northern Virginia, specifically in Woodbridge.
 She briefly attended Colgan High School, which she mentions in her track "A Love Letter to Colgan High School", before moving in October 2021 to Fort Benning.
-Prior to taking on a hyperpop or digicore sound, she made trap metal under the name yungx$t.
+Prior to taking on a hyperpop or digicore sound, she made trap metal under the name Yungx$t.
 She grew up listening to Chicago drill.

 Career

-In 2019, Quinn joined a Discord server and befriended artists like Midwxst, Saturn, blackwinterwells and Ericdoa, each of whom she released songs with.
+In 2019, Dupree joined a Discord server and befriended artists like Midwxst, Saturn, Blackwinterwells and Ericdoa, each of whom she released songs with.
 During the initial COVID-19 lockdowns of 2020, she received widespread exposure from a shoutout by experimental pop duo 100 gecs, and her songs (most notably "i don't want that many friends in the first place") were added to Spotify's hyperpop editorial playlist.

 In late 2021 and 2022, Quinn switched to a more hip hop-influenced style for her debut album, Drive-By Lullabies, and its eponymous successor, a sound which The Fader called "jazzy collage".

 Quinn released her third studio album, Stars Fell On Trench, on her 20th birthday on December 15, 2024.

 Critical reception

-Pitchfork named "ok im cool" as the 27th best song of the decade so far in their September 2024 list.
+Pitchfork named "Ok I'm Cool" as the 27th best song of the decade so far in their September 2024 list.